Metrics: defining and joining tables¶

 System schemas¶

-You will arrive at this anchor from the Joined tables tab's warning banner when the workspace's system.information_schema is not enabled.
+You will arrive at this anchor from the Joins step warning banner when the workspace's system.information_schema is not enabled.

 Unity Catalog ships with a system catalog that exposes metadata views — including referential_constraints (the source of truth for foreign keys) and key_column_usage (the column-pair mapping).
 Premium SKU workspaces have these enabled by default.
 Standard SKU workspaces require an account-admin to enable them once.